-Stay at: The luxe InterContinental Miramar Panama has a prime location right on the bay and offers one of the best skyline views in all of Panama City.
+Stay at: The luxe InterContinental Miramar Panama is one of the best hotels in Panama City, with a prime location right on the bay with amazing skyline views.
 It’s particularly fabulous in the evening, when guests can grab a cocktail and enjoy the bright city lights from the outdoor pool or terrace.

 For those who find themselves in Panama City on business, the Holiday Inn Express Panama Distrito Financiero is a good option.
 It’s in the heart of the financial district, and the perfect place to get a good night’s sleep: there are dehumidifiers in every room, and oxygen is pumped through the ventilation system to keep guests energized.

 Those who have a long layover in Panama City or a very early flight will want to book a room at the sleek Crowne Plaza Panama Airport.
 The property has a gorgeous outdoor pool area, well-equipped fitness centre and restaurant, and is so close to the airport you could almost walk to the terminal.